 After a restful night in the city, return to the airport for a 1.5-hour flight to the Sabi Sands Game Reserve.
 The 160,600 acre (65,000 ha) reserve shares a border with Kruger National Park and is home to a remarkable number of wild animals, thanks to the careful conservation efforts of the reserve staff.
 The Sabi and Sand Rivers run through the reserve, adding to the ecology of the region.
 Upon arrival at the small airport, you'll be met by a preserve representative and transferred to your lodge, where you'll spend the night.

 The lodge is all-inclusive, so you don't have to worry about a thing—besides taking in the views and relaxing.
-In the afternoon, set off on your first game drive to try and find the Big Five game animals, which include lions, leopards, elephants, buffaloes, and rhinos.
+In the afternoon, set off on your first game drive to try and find the Big Five game animals, which include lions, leopards, elephants, buffalo, and rhinos.
 Watch the sun dip below the horizon, painting the sky with vibrant shades of orange, pink, and gold as you traverse the reserve's rugged terrain.
 When darkness starts to fall, return to the lodge and sit down to a homestyle meal as you listen to the nighttime sounds of the African bush around you.

 Plan your trip to South Africa